Therapy Services

 TCTSY is the first yoga-based, empirically validated clinical intervention for complex trauma or chronic, treatment-resistant post-traumatic stress disorder (PTSD).

-Developed originally at the Trauma Center in Brookline, Massachusetts by Dave Emerson and Jenn Turner, in collaboration with Dr. Bessel van der Kolk, Trauma Center Trauma Sensitive Yoga (TCTSY) is now a program of the Center for Trauma and Embodiment, a non-profit organization dedicated to training and educating trauma-informed professionals around the world in innovative interventions for treating trauma.
+Developed originally at the Trauma Center in Brookline, Massachusetts by Dave Emerson and Jenn Turner, in collaboration with Dr. Bessel van der Kolk, Trauma Cen ter Trauma Sensitive Yoga (TCTSY) is now a program of the Center for Trauma and Embodiment, a non-profit organization dedicated to training and educating trauma-informed professionals around the world in innovative interventions for treating trauma.

 £85.00 per hour

-DDP is an attachment-based intervention to address complex trauma and reactive attachment disorder.
+DDP is an attachment-based intervention to address complex developmental trauma and reactive attachment disorder.
 In particular, it is helpful for children and younger people who have experienced complex developmental trauma.

 DDP explores the potential impact of current emotional and relationship functioning, which is naturally impacted and shaped by the complex developmental trauma.
 Through these therapeutic interactions the hope is that it enhances the parent: child relationship to one of acceptance and understanding.
 Allowing a parent to hold a space to accept the child, whilst also supporting and managing the child’s behaviour.